 Is it the moment you meet your newborn, ten tiny fingers, ten tiny toes, a vulnerable heartbeat ticking against your pounding chest?
 Is it the swelling in your throat as you walk your baby down the aisle and place her hand into the hand of her future happiness?

-Is it the huge white moon hanging above the glittering waves or the pelting rain upon your face?
 Is it the squish of wet sand between your toes on a solitary beach or the giggling swish of arms and legs in the fresh, cold white at the birth of a snow angel?
 Is it the deep crimson roses delivered to your door on your birthday, your anniversary?
-Or not delivered…?
+Or that you send…

 Is it the smile you give to a stranger, the last dollars in your pocket you give to a penniless man, or the time you give to read that same storybook, out loud, over and over, for the forty-third time?